idarifUC/bimm143_githubW25/README.md

 # bimm143_githubW25
-My classwork for BIMM143 W25
+My Classwork for BIMM143 W25 at UCSD